MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/more-about-dynamic-negative-days.md

 - How planned orders get created
 - How the negative days time fence and the item's lead time correlate
 - How the Dynamic negative days time fence is calculated, and how that factors in the item's lead time into the calculation of the time fence
-- How to interpret the [MRP runtime improvement suggestions](http://blogs.msdn.com/b/axmfg/archive/2015/01/02/checklist-for-improving-mrp-performance-part-2-how-to-setup-planning-parameters.aspx) related to negative days
+- How to interpret the [MRP (master planning) runtime improvement suggestions](http://blogs.msdn.com/b/axmfg/archive/2015/01/02/checklist-for-improving-mrp-performance-part-2-how-to-setup-planning-parameters.aspx) related to negative days

 This topic is best understood in three hypothetical situations.
 The difference between these situations is at what point within the items' lead time you get demand-- early, on time, or late.

-## Early demand
+## Situation 1- early demand

 You may get demand relatively early within your items' lead time.
 For example, the situation may look like this: